 Please bring the following documents to your appointment.
-If you are missing documents on the list that are needed to process your claim, we will help you get them.
+If you are missing documents needed to process your claim, we will help you get them.

-A current bank statement showing all sources of family income including Social Security, retirement pensions, IRA, interest or dividend income, etc. Needed for pension claims only.
+A bank statement showing all sources of family income including Social Security, retirement pensions, IRA, interest or dividend income, etc.

-Financial information showing the value all assets, including stocks, bonds, annuities, IRAs, CDs, rental property income, etc. Needed for pension claims only.
+Value all assets, including stocks, bonds, annuities, IRAs, CDs, rental property income, etc.

-A summary of all out of pocket, unreimbursed medical expenses paid each month by the veteran and/or spouse or widow.
-This can include expenses for medical insurance premiums, prescriptions, medical co-pays and cost of care in home or in a facility, etc. You may bring a listing of these expenses for the year previous to the date of your appointment.
+All out of pocket, unreimbursed medical expenses paid each month by the veteran and/or spouse or widow.
+This can include expenses for medical insurance premiums, prescriptions, medical co-pays and cost of care in home or in a facility, etc. ou may bring a listing of these expenses for the year previous to the date of your appointment.
 In some cases, VA may be able to establish eligibility a year earlier than the date of claim.
-Needed for pension claims only.

-For a widow’s claim, a Death Certificate for the veteran or the date and place of death.
+For the veteran or the date and place of death.